 The College views its role in undergraduate education as having at least three main parts.
-First, in its contributions to liberal studies and its courses taken by students as electives, the primary objective is to introduce students to the methods and modes of thought of the social sciences.
+First, in its contributions to general education and its courses taken by students as electives, the primary objective is to introduce students to the methods and modes of thought of the social sciences.
 Second, in its undergraduate degree programs, the College seeks to prepare its students both to be responsible and informed citizens with an appreciation of how the world works and to be ready for employment.
 Third, the College seeks to prepare students for further study in the social sciences or professional schools.
 Each undergraduate program has a faculty member as director, and academic advice is provided by the faculty.
 Professional academic advisors located in the College's student academic affairs office assist undergraduates with academic advising, career counseling, and graduation checks.
 The College actively participates in the liberal studies honors program and offers honors in the major in all of its programs.
-The College of Social Sciences and Public Policy's Residential Program in Public and International Affairs provides opportunities for students to take courses on a variety of topics related to government and public policy.
+The College of Social Sciences and Public Policy's residential program in Global and Public Affairs provides opportunities for students to take courses on a variety of topics related to government and public policy.
 Participants involved in this living and learning community benefit from a variety of academic and social enrichments and enjoy interaction with their instructors and fellow students.

 The Reubin O'D. Askew School of Public Administration and Policy, the Departments of Economics, Geography, and Political Science, and the Interdisciplinary Programs in International Affairs and Social Science offer internship programs for qualified undergraduates.
 Some are open not only to majors, but to other students who meet the programs' criteria (see relevant entries in this General Bulletin for details).
 The University's location in the state capital provides excellent opportunities for internships.